-To learn more, please visit www.itsadisaster.net or contact me direct.
+To learn more or to order individual or bulk copies, please visit www.itsadisaster.net or contact me direct and mention Life-Line Water Purifiers.

-As always ... we're completely open to any idea that gets this data into the publics' hands and helps our country "be aware, be prepared, and have a plan".
+As always ... we're completely open to any idea that gets this data into the publics' hands and benefits our country.